Unemployment | A-Level Economics Notes

 Summary questions

-- What is unemployment?
+7. What is real-wage unemployment?

-- Why is the impact of high unemployment?
+8. Why is the impact of high unemployment?

 A-Level Economics Tutoring